 Bonus tips: make sure your logo has very high quality resolution (you don’t want a blurry logo) and don’t make your logo too big on your site!
 In most cases, it should be subtly placed in the top left corner of your website (in the header).

-Check out our Ottawa logo design service if you’re interested in getting a logo created by a reliable agency!
+Check out our Canada logo design service if you’re interested in getting a logo created by a reliable agency!

 11. Poor use of ads and popups